bbchung/clighter/README.md

 ## FAQ

-### The clighter plugin doesn't work.
+### The clighter plugin doesn't work?
-Vim version 7.4 with python2.x is required, and make sure libclang(3.5 is recommended) is installed correctly and set g:clighter_libclang_file if need.
+Vim version 7.4 with python2.x is required, and make sure libclang(3.5 and 3.6
+is recommended) is installed correctly and set g:clighter_libclang_file if need.

 ### Why rename-refactoring function is an experimental function?
-Even though libclang provides many useful informations, it's not enough to do cross file rename-refactoring.
-Clighter needs to use its own way way to 'guess' what should be renamed.
-Clighter can't gurantee the result of rename-factoring result is perfect.
+Due to the character of c-family language, even libclang provides a powerful c-family parser, it still hard to do rename refactoring.
+Clighter can only search the current opened buffer to do rename refactoring and it can't guarantee the result correct.

 ### Libclang crash?
 When incorrect compile args meet incorrect source code, libclang possibly crashes(for example: empty compile arg meet .hxx), and it may happend in vim thread or background thread of clighter.
-Currently clighter can't catch such crash, so vim will become unstable if it happends.
+Currently clighter can't catch such crash, so vim will become unstable if it happens.

+### Highlighting always are messed up as typing, can fix?
+No, Clighter use position based matching by vim.
+When typing, it can't automatically move the typing offset for highlighted word.
+Once vim provides such api, it will be fixed.

 ## LICENSE